 A collection of spices can be seen here. spice garden is located on the right side of the entrance immediately behind it.
 Several popular spices such as Cardamom, cinnamon, Pepper, and nutmeg with many other various spices can be seen here.

 Demarcated with a fence and located near the orchid house.
 A collection of beautiful flowering plants can be seen here.
+These flowering plants come into bloom at various time of the year, however most plants produce flowers during the main flowering season (during the first half of the year).

 There are three avenues in the botanical garden that are flanked by different species of palms.
 One avenue is flanked with Cabbage Palms (Roystonia oleracea), and the second avenue flanked with Palmyrah Palms (Borassus flabellifer) and the third avenue is flanked with Royal Palm (Roystonia regia)